55

 Stormwater Pipes

 The average useful lifespans of stormwater pipes vary based on their material.
-Corrugated Metal pipes may last 30-70 years, while Reinforced Concrete pipes can exceed 75 years.
+Corrugated Metal pipes may last 30 to 70 years, while Reinforced Concrete pipes can exceed 75 years.
+Newport’s system includes a mix of materials installed across more than a century, with some sections lacking complete construction records.

 Factors Influencing Lifespan

-Higher-quality materials, such as Concrete, generally offer greater durability and longevity.
+Higher-quality materials, such as Reinforced Concrete and modern HDPE, generally offer greater durability and longevity than older materials.

-Soil composition, climate, and exposure to corrosive elements can accelerate deterioration.
+Soil composition, climate, salt exposure in coastal areas, and exposure to corrosive elements can accelerate deterioration.

-Regular inspections, timely repairs, and preventative maintenance can significantly extend the service life of infrastructure components.
+Regular inspections, timely repairs, catch basin cleaning, and preventative maintenance can significantly extend the service life of infrastructure components.

 Understanding these factors helps WPC plan maintenance, rehabilitation, and replacement to keep the system functioning efficiently and reliably.

-The map provides live, real-time data on the age and material of our system’s stormwater pipes.
-The age of the Cast Iron pipes in the system range from about 85 – 130 years.
-The age of significant portions of the stormwater system remains unknown for reasons such as WPC taking over ownership of pre-existing pipes and unrecorded installment information.
+The map provides data on the age and material of the stormwater pipe network.
+The age of significant portions of the stormwater system remains unknown because WPC took ownership of pre-existing pipes from earlier private and city installations without complete construction records.

 Read more…